compasjs/compas/docs/contributing.md

 **Code generation, @compas/store structure changes**:

 ```
-compas run generate && compas run types && compas lint
+compas generate
 ```

 ### Improving test coverage

-There are a bunch of things not covered by tests, there are a few ways to improve coverage, but let's start by running `compas test --coverage` and opening `file:///path/to/repo/coverage/lcov-report/index.html` in your browser.
+There are many things not covered by tests, there are a few ways to improve coverage, but let's start by running `compas test --coverage` and opening `file:///path/to/repo/coverage/lcov-report/index.html` in your browser.

 If it is your first time doing this, start by checking out files in the `generated` directory.
 Most of these files are partially covered, and it should